codehz/StoneServer/README.md

 sqlite3-cmake
 =============

-cmake script to sqlite3 distibution to build with different compilers
+CMake script to sqlite3 distibution to build with different compilers